vaibhav16/spacex/README.md

 <br />

-2.Purge CSS to optimize css
+2.closure webpack plugin to remove dead and unused code

 <br />

-3.closure webpack plugin to remove dead and unused code
+3.Use .svg instead of .png wherever possible

 <br />

-4.Use .svg instead of .png wherever possible
+4.Purge CSS to optimize css